 Activities and Quizzes

 This course is based on established adult learning principles.
-Students are given a pre-test to measure knowledge before beginning.
+Students are given a pre-assessment to measure knowledge before beginning.
 Activities and quizzes are delivered immediately after material is presented to reinforce key points and enhance retention.
-A post-test at the course end measures knowledge-gain.
+A post-assessment at the course end measures knowledge-gain.

 This course is also available in Spanish.